Deciding to Apply (top)

 Should I make alternate housing arrangements?
 What should I do about my alternate housing if I am selected?

-By accepting an offer from the Selection Committee, you agree to make the Lawn your primary place of residence; because of the expectation of community involvement, it is not acceptable to maintain a Lawn room for social purposes only.
+By accepting an offer of a Lawn residence from the Selection Committee, you agree to make the Lawn your primary place of residence; because of the expectation of community involvement, it is not acceptable to maintain a Lawn room for social purposes only.

 If you do not want to wait to make your living arrangements, you can apply to live on-Grounds in Upperclass Suites and Apartments (Lambeth, Bice, Copeley, Faulkner or Johnson/Malone/Weedon), in a Residential College (Brown, Hereford or the International Residence College) or in a Language House.
 If you receive an offer to live on the Lawn, the Housing Division will allow you to transfer your housing contract and prepayment to your Lawn offer; this option is not available to students who commit to off-Grounds housing.